 This new paper-over-board storybook collection features seven of the best-loved stories starring Little Critter.

 Join this classic character as he celebrates his favorite teacher, attends a fall festival, visits the firehouse, and so much more!
 Fans of Little Critter’s signature charm will love these autumn adventures.

 It’s fall!
 The leaves are changing color.
 This Let’s-Read-and-Find-Out picture book explains the magical process of how leaves change their color in autumn.

 This classic picture book features graceful text and simple, fun diagrams to explain concepts like photosynthesis and the different types of leaves.
 This book also includes simple activities to do with leaves like leaf rubbings.

 Like these childrens books about fall?
 Find even more seasonal book lists on Mommy Evolution!

 Fall Study Unit Resources

-In addition to offering recommendations for children’s books about fall, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class resources to teach kids about Autumn!
-You can find these fun books about fall for kids at your local library or purchase through the affiliate links provided for your convenience.
+In addition to offering recommendations for children’s books about fall, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources to teach kids about Autumn!
+The following resources may include affiliate links.